AmayaHena/UWU/README.md

 ## DescriptiOWOn

-UWU is a try to make an exotic programming language
+UWU is a try to make an exotic programming language.

 It's more accurate to say that's a reinterpreter in C.

+Currently writting documentation.

 WOwOrking on linux only.